Online betting in India is growing rapidly, with millions placing wagers on cricket, fantasy sports, card games, and more.

 Is Online Betting Legal in India?

-India does not have one clear national law that says whether online betting is fully legal or illegal.
+India does not have one clear national law that says whether betting and gambling in India are fully legal or illegal.
 Instead, the rules come from a mix of old laws, new digital guidelines, and decisions made by individual states and courts.

 This patchwork of laws makes it hard for users to know if online betting is legal in their state.
-While some states issue licenses, others ban it entirely, and many remain unclear.
+While some states issue licenses, others ban them entirely, and many remain unclear.

 This makes the legal status of online betting different from place to place.